glampert/debug-draw/samples/README.md

-The main idea is that they serve as a rough guide on how to integrate Debug Draw into your own projects, so there's more value in the code itself than in the demo applications, which are just drawing some line shapes in the 3D world and text, nothing more.
+The main idea is that they serve as a rough guide on how to integrate Debug Draw into your own projects, so there's more value in the code itself than in the demo applications, which are just drawing some line shapes in the 3D world and HUD text, nothing more.